thorerismann/flora-buckets/intro.md

 :::
 *Onobrychis viciifolia*, a spider and a bee at the CFF depot in Madretsch, Biel/Bienne
 <br></br>

-This document develops a sustainable business model for offering a subscription-based plant service of 100% native, wild-type flowers originated locally for the city of Biel/Bienne.
+A Biodiversity Box is a portable biotope composed of 100% native flowers sourced locally and conceived to reflect the unique biogeography of the Seeland region.
+This report provides the background for these boxes and is divided into the following sections:

-<p>&nbsp;</p>
+* Part 1 (intro-context.ipynb) provides a short introduction to the dire situation facing biodiversity globally, and also in the region around Biel/Bienne.
-This repository is divided into the following sections:
+* Part 2 (surveys.ipynb) summarizes the results of some 6000 vascular plant observations made in the metropolitan region of Biel between 2020 and 2021.

-* Part 1 (intro-context.pynb) provides a short introduction to the dire situation facing biodiversity globally, and also in the region around Biel/Bienne.
+* Part 3 (flora-buckets.ipynb) presents the biodiversity boxes concept in more detail.
-* Part 2 (surveys.pynb) summarizes the results of nearly 5000 vascular plant observations made in Biel between 2020 and 2021.
+* Part 4 (germination.ipynb) presents the results of a wild flower germination experiment.
-* Part 3 (flora-buckets.pynb) presents the biodiversity boxes concept.
+* Part 5 (resources.ipynb) concludes this report, proposes next steps and acknowledges key regional and national resources.

 <p>&nbsp;</p>